simran-summan/Bakarywebsite/README.md

 # Bakarywebsite
-This is a Bakery Website created using only CSS and HTML.
+This is a Bakery Website created using only CSS and HTML, it is fully responsive.